ska-telescope/ska-data-lifecycle/README.md

 For more information see [helm chart README.md](./charts/ska-dlm/README.md)

-### Run Tests Locally
+### Run Tests

 Python testing is available using poetry virtual environments.
-First install and enter a poetry shell using:
+First install and enter a poetry shell:

 ```bash
 poetry install